 An attractive entryway or appealing landscaping can make or break a sale.
 If your home lacks curb appeal, many prospective buyers will reject it without looking further, or will try to lowball you on price.

-A small budget goes a long way, especially if you do some jobs yourself.
-Here are 17 ways to bump up your home’s curb appeal:
+Fortunately, even a small budget can go a long way toward improving how your home looks — especially if you do some jobs yourself.
+Here are some ways to bump up your home’s curb appeal:

 1. Bust clutter